General

 • Comprehensive reporting

-All of which are essential for maintaining a robust cybersecurity framework.
+All of which are essential for maintaining a robust security posture.
 As cyber risks continue to develop, the efficiency of EDR systems in identifying and addressing incidents becomes increasingly crucial for organizations seeking to safeguard their sensitive information and maintain adherence to regulatory standards.

 The center represents EDR solutions, with branches showing the main components and functions.
 Each branch leads to specific elements that contribute to the overall effectiveness of EDR in cybersecurity.